Kuadrant/kuadrant-operator/config/install/README.md

 To setup the DNS and TLS integration (TLS also uses DNS for verification) follow these steps:

 1) Depending on your choice of cloud provider:
-    - setup the needed `CLOUD_PROVIDER-credentals.env` in the cloud provider directory.
+    - setup the needed `$CLOUD_PROVIDER-credentals.env` in the cloud provider directory.
 E.G create `aws-credentials.env` in the `install/configure/aws` directory

 3) execute the configure for that cloud provider